BusyBrainDEV/BusyBrainDEV/README.md

 ### 💪 Support Us
 If you like what we're building, support the mission:

-- Star ⭐ our repositories
+- ⭐ Star our repositories
-- Follow us on Social Media
+- 📣 Follow us on Social Media
-- Join Our Community Telegram Group 🚀
+- 💬 Join Our Community Telegram Group 🚀

 ---

 ### 🎯 Join Our Community
 🔥 Connect with other developers, share ideas, and build the future together:

-👉 Join Our Telegram Group
+👉 **Join Our Telegram Group**
 [Click to Join Telegram](https://t.me/RebirthCoreCommunity)

 ---